hdavidviloria/gsheetledger/README.md

 https://docs.google.com/spreadsheets/d/1gsgtQatoCZ8qLucgwqNgZK0dMzlkkC5a/edit?usp=sharing&ouid=101476478834887782743&rtpof=true&sd=true

-Provides a robust and streamlined accounting system on Google Sheets
+If you prefer a tally based report system through Google Sheets, you can check out my other project here: https://github.com/hdavidviloria/tallysalesreportgsheet

 ## How to use?